Earn a University of Saint Francis Master's Degree.

 History of the USF Graduate School

 The Graduate School at the University of Saint Francis was established in 1960 with the introduction of programs leading to the Master of Arts and Master of Science in Education degrees.
 In 1961, the university received preliminary accreditation from the North Central Association of Colleges and Schools and in 1971 received full accreditation.
 Currenty the USF Graduate School offers degrees designed to meet the needs and schedules of working adults.

 The Graduate School at the University of Saint Francis is accredited by the North Central Association of Colleges and Schools, the Indiana State Department of Education, the National Council for the Accreditation of Teacher Education (NCATE), the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), and The Commission on Collegiate Nursing Education (CCNE).
-All USF business programs, including the MBA and MHA, are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+All USF business programs, including the MBA, are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).